 Mixed Cerebral Palsy

 Symptoms of cerebral palsy are not always clear immediately after a baby is born.
 It can take two or three years before an accurate diagnosis is made.
-Clear warning signs include:
+Some warning signs can include:

 - A child walking on his/her tip-toes.